Bennyyoung/ben-simple-app/README.md

 ## Best practice
 import { Content, FilterButtons, Search } from "./components"

 I also had to make it 100% dynamic by waiting for the data in my FilterButtons.jsx, because I noticed that I was getting undefined before I get the data.
 So I tried async and await but seems that didn't work.
-So cleaned up and commented my thought process
+So cleaned up the async await and commented some other thought process